 “The submissions for our HOK Futures Design Challenge were excellent,” said Kenneth Drucker, FAIA, design principal for HOK’s Philadelphia practice.
 “It was refreshing to see the passion and vision that students across the Philadelphia region expressed through their design solutions.”

-The jury for the architecture competition (above and left-to-right) included Alex Bachrach, publisher at BNP Media/Architectural Record; Kenneth Drucker, FAIA, design principal for HOK’s Philadelphia practice; Marguerite Anglin, project architect at Temple University; William Menking, founder and editor-in-chief of The Architect’s Newspaper; Mark Kocent, principal planner at the University of Pennsylvania; and Brian Berson (not pictured), vice president of development at Brandywine Trust.
+The jury for the architecture competition included Alex Bachrach, publisher at BNP Media/Architectural Record; Kenneth Drucker, FAIA, design principal for HOK’s Philadelphia practice; Marguerite Anglin, project architect at Temple University; William Menking, founder and editor-in-chief of The Architect’s Newspaper; Mark Kocent, principal planner at the University of Pennsylvania; and Brian Berson, vice president of development at Brandywine Trust.

-Philadelphia University third-year students Shannon McLain and Anna Ayik created the winning architecture entry, “Unity” (above).
+Philadelphia University third-year students Shannon McLain and Anna Ayik (above) created the winning architecture entry, “Unity.”
 Jurors praised their design for its well-developed public and collaborative spaces, thoughtful response to the site and “graceful interplay between the two curving towers and the curvilinear rail line.”

-Drexel University’s Julia Keohane and Henry Whalen (above) submitted the winning interior design entry, ”First Line” (below).
+Drexel University’s Julia Keohane and Henry Whalen (above) submitted the winning interior design entry, “First Line.”
 Jurors applauded the “excellent variety of themed experiences,” well-developed plan and thoughtful placement of a beer garden adjacent to the Rail Park.

 “We were honored and delighted to host the first annual HOK Futures Design Challenge,” said Lorraine Fisher, director of interiors for HOK’s Philadelphia office.
 “We had great participation from local universities, thoughtful jurors and generous sponsors.
 We look forward to continuing the tradition and expanding the competition to other cities within HOK’s global network.”